compbiozurich/UZH-BIO392/course-results/2020/Caroline-Karch/IGV_day10.md

 ##### 2. What are the three grouped tracks for the bamout?
 What do the colors indicate?
 What differentiates the pastel versus gray reads?

+Three bamout files:
+- Normal bam (blood sample)
+-	Tumor bam
+- and...

+Colors: The alignments are colored by tag HC.
+I think the grey ones does not belong to this HC group and therefore were not colored.